bptlab/scylla-ui/README.md

 ### Running a container

 In order to run the app, we suggest the following command `docker run -p "8080:4200" --rm -d bptlab/scylla-ui`.
+Navigate to `http://localhost:8080/`.

 ## Documentation